microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

     1. Import quickstart code from **github repo** (actually you will need to fork the repo into your own git account and then import it)

-    2. Create a new service connection for Azure ML service using service principal
+    2. Create new service connections in Project Settings for your Azure ML service and Azure Subscription using service principal

     3. Clone the project in VS Code